nada

 • API access: No

-PikaSim is data-only though — no phone numbers, no VPN, no additional services.
-There's no API for programmatic access, and no pay-as-you-go option.
+PikaSim is data-only though.
+No phone numbers, no VPN, no additional services.
+There is no API for programmatic access, and no pay-as-you-go option.

 ZeroID